The Early Years

 Health and the Spine

 Over 2500 years earlier, Hippocrates discovered the link between the body and the brain and called it the nervous system.
 Through his work, Hippocrates removed what he called ‘lesions’ from the spinal column and noted that illnesses cleared up faster.
-Those who came to him feeling sick, got well, and were sick much less often.
+Therefore, those who came to him feeling sick, got well, and were sick much less often.
 Hippocrates advised, “Get knowledge of the spine, for this is the requisite for many diseases.”
 Through the years, this type of treatment of the spine was crude and misunderstood, and many cultures have been known to have ‘bone setters’ as healers.

 Chiropractic has focused on the ‘wellness’ of patients by reducing what Hippocrates called ‘lesions’ since 1895.
 Chiropractors call these lesions, ‘subluxations’ of the spine which cause nerve system interference.
 It is this simple concept that makes chiropractic the largest non-medical health care system in the world today.